snaldos/packing-optimization/README.md

 2. Open `docs/html/index.html` in your browser to view the documentation.

 The `Doxyfile` is included in the repository for reproducibility.
 Generated documentation (in `docs/html/` and `docs/latex/`) should not be committed to version control.

 ---

+## Note on OR-Tools and Protobuf Compatibility

+If you encounter build errors related to protobuf or OR-Tools, it is recommended to **avoid using a system-wide OR-Tools installation**.
+This project is configured to fetch and build a compatible version of OR-Tools automatically.
+Using a system-wide OR-Tools may cause version conflicts, especially if you have multiple versions of protobuf (e.g., from Anaconda or other sources) on your system.

+If you need to use a system-wide OR-Tools, ensure that its protobuf version matches your build environment exactly.
+Otherwise, keep the system-wide search commented out in `CMakeLists.txt` for reliable builds.

+---